digitalcredentials/signing-service/README.md

 ### did:web

-The did:web implementation is likely where most implementations will end up, and so you'll eventually want to move to becuase it allows you to rotate (change) your signing keys whithout having to update every document that points at the old keys.
-We'll provide did:web support in time, but if you need it now just let us know.
+The did:web implementation is preferable for production becuase it allows you to rotate (change) your signing keys whithout having to update every document that points at the old keys.

+To use it set `TENANT_DIDMETHOD_{TENANT_NAME}=web` and set `TENANT_DID_URL_{TENANT_NAME}` to the url where your `.well-known/did.json` did-document is hosted.

 ## Usage